Image Image Image Image Image Image Image Image Image

-Building Global Research Alliances: U of T and the World
+Building Global Research Partnerships: U of T and the World

 Many colleagues at U of T engage in productive and impactful international collaborations.
 Many of these take advantage of philanthropic, foundation, corporate, and government funding, both from Canada-based supporters and from international sources.

-• Align faculty, graduate student, and undergraduate student international mobility opportunities around key priority peer global partners, creating efficiencies in building and facilitating pathways with these priority partners
+• Align faculty and graduate and undergraduate student international engagement opportunities (both in-person and virtual) with priority global partners.
+This will create efficiencies in building and facilitating pathways with these partners.

-• Increase awareness among U of T faculty, alumni, and funding agencies around U of T’s engagement strategy with global peers, and gaining the benefit of reputational list from these high profile and high-esteem alliances
+• Increase awareness among U of T faculty, alumni, and funding agencies around U of T’s engagement strategy with global peers to tackle complex challenges.

-• Utilizing seed support, generating the early successes to fundraise sustained support through government, corporate, foundation, and philanthropic platforms.
+• Leverage internal seed support and the early successes it enables to fundraise through government, corporate, foundation, and philanthropic channels.

 A building block of GRAs: The International Doctoral Clusters (IDCs)